Gut Health: Beyond the Basics - Understanding Comprehensive Stool Testing for Optimal Digestive Health

 Systemic Links

-• Allergies, eczema, and autoimmune conditions may reflect barrier or microbial issues that affect overall health.
+- Allergies, eczema, and autoimmune conditions may reflect barrier or microbial issues that affect overall health and may intersect with broader work on biological hallmarks of aging and natural longevity support.

 We help each patient pick the right collection approach, including when multi-day sampling improves detection for suspected parasites.
 Our goal is to turn lab insight into a clear plan for better gut and overall health.